Headaches and Migraines

 People who see Chiropractors report relief from many different types of headache and migraine and are able to function at higher levels.
 Chiropractic has been repeatedly shown to be very effective for headaches and migraines of various sorts and could help you.
 In a comprehensive review of clinical studies, Chiropractic has been found to be effective for managing headaches and migraines4.

 At Peak Chiropractic we are trained to thoroughly assess your body with postural analysis, functional testing, x-ray analysis (if necessary) and help to create a plan to relieve your pain, correct the underlying problem and get you back to you best.
 We are also able to work with your body to correct things that your body cannot and to counsel you on what you can do to help your body heal more effectively.
-To find out how we can help please call 021 671 3303.

 - Morbidity and Mortality Weekly – Centres for Disease Control.